Cruise industry throws in the towel on 2020, looks to 2021

 On Friday, federal health officials issued new rules that will enable large cruise ships to start sailing again in U.S. waters, though not immediately.
 Among the CDC’s requirements is that ship owners must test all passengers and crew at the start and end of all voyages, which are limited to seven days.

-In mid-March, the CDC ordered cruise ships to stop sailing to U.S. ports after several outbreaks convinced officials that the vessels were potential cauldrons of infection.
-After being renewed several times the most recent order expired in October, with the new guidelines effectively bringing the no-sail order to an end.
+In mid-March, the CDC ordered cruise ships to stop sailing to U.S. ports after several outbreaks convinced officials the vessels were potential cauldrons of infection.
+After being renewed several times, the most recent order expired in October, with the new guidelines effectively bringing the no-sail order to an end.

-The cruise industry has been essentially closed for business since mid-March, when it became clear that the deadly and contagious virus had already been sweeping through the U.S. unabated for weeks.
-The cruise association estimates that the suspension of cruises snuffed out more than $25 billion in economic activity, and 164,000 American jobs.
+The cruise industry has been essentially closed for business since mid-March, when it became clear the deadly and contagious virus had already been sweeping through the U.S. unabated for weeks.
+The cruise association estimates the suspension of cruises snuffed out more than $25 billion in economic activity and 164,000 American jobs.

-Shares in the major cruise line companies started to decline in February as the virus spread, and hit bottom in mid-March when the U.S. economy effectively shut down.
+Shares in the major cruise line companies started to decline in February as the virus spread.
+It hit bottom in mid-March when the U.S. economy effectively shut down.
 Companies have suffered billions in losses this year, wiping out more than 70% of their value.

 The new guidelines come as coronavirus cases surge in the U.S. and around the world with colder weather arriving and more people clustering together indoors.